 In Dec.
-2016, Congress authorized a bill allowing the Internal Revenue Service to use private debt collectors to collect on some types of unpaid tax debts, and the program started in the spring of 2017.
-The law was passed as a part of the Fixing America’s Surface Transportation Act, and it authorizes the IRS to use specific debt collection agencies to collect on inactive receivables.
-When taxpayers owe old tax debts, they might be able to negotiate an IRS tax settlement for less than the amount of their total balances with the help of a tax attorney.
+2016, Congress authorized a bill allowing private debt collectors to recover unpaid tax debts.
+The law is part of the Fixing America’s Surface Transportation Act, and it authorizes the IRS to use specific debt agencies to collect inactive receivables.
+Taxpayers with past due debts might be able to negotiate IRS settlements, for less than the amount of their total balances.

 Types of Tax Debts that Might be Collected by Private Agencies

-The IRS may send inactive receivable tax debts to the collection agencies if one of three things apply.
-It may do so if the tax debt was removed from the agency’s active tax debt inventory if the IRS is unable to find the taxpayer or has limited resources.
-A taxpayer’s tax debt may also be considered to be inactive if more than one-third of the allowed statute of limitations has passed, and the debt has not been assigned to an IRS agent.
-Finally, debts that have been assigned for collection within the IRS may be declared to be inactive if more than one year has passed since the IRS had any contact with the taxpayer.
+The IRS may send inactive receivable tax debts to the collection agencies if a) the tax debt was removed from the agency’s active tax debt inventory, b) the IRS is unable to find the taxpayer, or c) the taxpayer has limited resources.
+Also, older debts without an agent can fall under the inactive umbrella.
+Plus, debts may be declared inactive if more than a year has passed since the IRS connected with the taxpayer.

 What Happens When a Tax Debt is Assigned to a Private Debt Collector?

 Taxpayers who owe substantial amounts of tax debts should not ignore them in the hope that they will go away.
-It is possible to negotiate an IRS tax settlement that might include paying less than the total amount owed, allowing the taxpayer to have a fresh start.
+It is possible to negotiate an IRS tax settlement that might include paying less than the total amount owed, giving taxpayers fresh starts.